-A. Chemical Irritants

-- 1. Sworn personnel shall carry only those chemical irritants that have been authorized by the Chief of Police.
-CS Gas, commonly referred to as Tear Gas, is prohibited for use to disperse crowds.
-CS gas may be deployed by SWAT personnel during barricade situations. - 2.
+- A. Following a use of force with chemical spray or an intermediate weapon, if a subject experiences an injury or is in medical distress, sworn personnel shall render aid as appropriate and as follows: - 1.
+Notify Communications personnel; - 2.
+Summon Emergency Medical Services (EMS) and ensure that the dispatcher acknowledges the request; and - 3.
+Render medical aid consistent with training and available equipment as soon as it is safe to do so.
+Refer to Section II,C,23 for rendering aid following taser use. - B. Chemical Spray - 1.
+Sworn personnel shall only carry chemical spray that has been authorized by the Chief of Police. - 2.
 Sworn personnel shall not carry chemical spray until training and qualification standards have been satisfied.
-Sworn personnel shall demonstrate proficiency with chemical spray once each calendar year. - 3.
-Sworn personnel may use chemical spray to protect themselves or another person from harm, to effect the arrest of or gain control of a physically aggressive/resistive subject, to prevent escape, or to prevent or stop the commission of a criminal offense. - a.
+Sworn personnel shall demonstrate proficiency with chemical spray once each calendar year.

+- Sworn personnel may use chemical spray to protect themselves or another person from harm, to effect the arrest of or gain control of a physically aggressive/resistive subject, to prevent escape, or to prevent or stop the commission of a criminal offense. - a.
 Sworn personnel should not use chemical spray on handcuffed subjects unless they pose a danger to themselves, officer(s), or the public. - b.
-Supervisors investigating incidents in which chemical spray has been used against a handcuffed person shall comply with the applicable procedures detailed in the Supervisor's Manual and the "Use of Force" directive.

-- 4. The use of a chemical irritant deployed by a 37mm or 40mm gas gun or a chemical irritant grenade being thrown or rolled requires the approval of a lieutenant or higher authority. - a.
-A SWAT lieutenant may designate a lower-ranking SWAT officer to give such an order, except in crowd control situations. - b.
-A sergeant acting as a zone lieutenant should not give such approval. - 5.
-Sworn personnel shall not use their Division-issued chemical spray to disperse a congregation of individuals unless the congregation is engaging in aggressive or violent actions towards officers or others.
-Prior to deployment of the chemical spray on or against an aggressive or violent crowd, at least three notifications should be made when possible to the participants in the crowd advising them that they are committing a violation of law and are to disperse, and that chemical spray will be used if they fail to comply with the order.
-Failure to leave a street or to move, by itself, shall not justify the use of chemical spray against a non-aggressive, non-violent crowd. - a.
-The notifications should be made in a manner which the participants in the crowd should reasonably be able to hear and understand. - b.
-The notifications and subsequent deployment of chemical spray in crowd control situations should be audio/video-recorded when possible. - c.
-Sworn personnel may use chemical irritants to clear a congregation of people from a controlled-access highway or to prevent a congregation of people from entering a controlledaccess highway. - 6.
-Sworn personnel encountering a group of people, some of whom are engaged in unlawful conduct, shall be guided by the "Use of Force" directive when determining whether to use chemical spray.
-If chemical spray is used, it should be directed at the persons participating in the violent conduct, not at the group in general.
-The encounter should be audio/video-recorded when possible. - 7.
-Sworn personnel deploying a chemical irritant shall make a reasonable effort to decontaminate exposed persons once the situation is under control.
-Decontamination may include exposure to fresh air, flushing the eyes with fresh water, or seeking medical attention. - B. Intermediate Weapons - 1.
+Supervisors investigating incidents in which chemical spray has been used against a handcuffed person shall comply with the applicable procedures detailed in the Supervisor's Manual and the "Use of Force" directive. - 4.
+Sworn personnel shall not use chemical spray to disperse a congregation of individuals. - a.
+Sworn personnel encountering a group of people, some of whom are engaged in unlawful conduct, shall be guided by the "Use of Force" directive when determining whether to use chemical spray. - b.
+If chemical spray is used, it shall be directed at the persons participating in the violent conduct, not at the group in general. - c.
+The encounter shall be audio/video-recorded. - 5.
+Sworn personnel deploying chemical spray shall make a reasonable effort to decontaminate exposed persons once the situation is under control.
+Decontamination may include exposure to fresh air, flushing the eyes with fresh water, or seeking medical attention. - C. Intermediate Weapons - 1.
 Sworn personnel shall carry only those intermediate weapons authorized by the Chief of Police.
-The approved intermediate weapons are: - a.
-A flashlight not to exceed 15" in length - b.
-The issued tactical baton. - c.
-The approved taser
+The following are approved intermediate weapons: - a.
+A flashlight not to exceed 15 inches in length - b.
+The issued tactical baton - c.
+The approved taser - 2.
+Sworn personnel shall not carry an intermediate weapon until training and qualification standards for that weapon have been satisfied.
+Sworn personnel shall requalify once each calendar year with each intermediate weapon they are authorized to carry. - Sworn personnel may use an intermediate weapon to protect themselves or another person from harm, to effect the arrest of or gain control of a physically aggressive/resistive subject, or to prevent or stop the commission of a criminal offense. - Sworn personnel should not use an intermediate weapon on handcuffed subjects unless they pose a danger to themselves, officer(s), or the public. - 5.
+Intermediate weapons are not a substitute for deadly force.